-India telecom operator Reliance Jio investigating claims of alleged data breach
+India telecom operator Reliance Jio investigating claims of data breach

 Ambani, India's richest man, through months of free and cut-price deals has propelled Jio into the nation's fastest growing wireless operator.
 It added 3.9 million subscribers to its network in April.

-Shares in Reliance were up slightly in early trading in India on Monday.
+Shares in Reliance were up slightly in afternoon trading in India on Monday.

-(Reporting by Promit Mukherjee, Rahul Bhatia and Euan Rocha in Mumbai and Sangameswaran S in Bengaluru; Editing by Chris Reese and Muralikumar Anantharaman)
+Additional reporting by Sankalp Phartiyal and Euan Rocha in Mumbai and Sangameswaran S in Bengaluru; Editing by Chris Reese and Muralikumar Anantharaman